paybygroup/docs/contents/pbgapis.md

 <br><br>
 <p id="transaction_index"></p>
 ## Group Purchase Transactions
-Call for querying the payment related transactions assocaited with a specified group purchase.
+Call for querying the payment transactions associated with a specified group purchase.

 **RESPONSE**
-  Returns a hash with `transactions` array containig an info hash for each invitee account.
+  Returns a hash with `transactions` array containig an info hash for each transaction.

   Each transaction contains: